 Students who self-identify or are identified by the teachers as having difficulties in language, literacy or numeracy which is required to succeed in completing a study program will be initially counselled by the Associate Dean of the college and a remedial action plan will be prepared to help them.
 If necessary the students will be referred to external agencies for assistance.
-We also offer free workshops on assignment writing and referencing.

 We offer orientation for all the new students so that they become familiar with all the procedures, places, policies, who and when to contact someone for any help.

-We have small classrooms where students can interact with their teachers and fellow students in a friendly and caring learning environment unlike large educational institutions where you hardly get any opportunity to ask any questions due to large numbers of students in a classroom.
+We have small classrooms where students can interact with their teachers and fellow students in a friendly and caring learning environment, unlike large educational institutions where you hardly get any opportunity to ask any questions due to large numbers of students in a classroom.